ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 !($1 in a) && FILENAME ~ /aminer/{ print }
 ```

-## Auxiliary data

-In addition to the existing data, I use four lists:
+In addition to the publications data, I use the following:

 1) A list of large cities (pop 100K+) and their lat-long coordinates (3,517)